wix-incubator/http-functions/README.md

 ```
 Easy...
 Right?

-**BUT** if you want to use this functionality on the server so you need to:
+**BUT** if you want to use this functionality on the client you need to:
  * Create an API endpoint in your server for this new API.
  * Call this method from the new API handler function.
  * Create some method on the client which will make the API call.